 Will I have opportunities to see wildlife on my trip?

 We visit the two most wildlife-rich national parks in the state - Kenai Fjords National Park and Denali National Park.
 Kenai Fjords National park is home to whales, sea lions, seals, sea otters, porpoises, bald eagles, Dall sheep, puffins, murres and more aquatic wildlife.
 Denali is home to moose, caribou, Dall sheep, grizzly bears, porcupines, foxes, wolves, golden eagles, ptarmigan and other land creatures.
 The longer you stay in wild places, the more opportunities you'll have to view wildlife.

-What is the difference between an all-inclusive Guided Journey, partially guided Lodge Package, or independent Lodge stay?
+What is the difference between an all-inclusive Alaska Adventure, partially guided Lodge Package, or independent Lodge stay?

 What will the weather be like?

 The most reliable advice is to be prepared for any type of weather.
 Often, we have temperatures between the 40's and 60's in the summer, but it could be warmer or cooler (especially in early June and September).
 It rains in every month of the summer.
 If you're here for a week, you should plan for at least one day of rain.
 We liken the Alaskan summer to spring or fall in other parts of the country.
 We find that when our gear and spirits are well-suited, the weather is always perfect.

 As a solo traveler, how can I avoid paying the supplement?